ybizeul/hupload/README.md

 by **hupload** and are publicly accessible so users don't have to log in to upload content.

+Note that "Copy" buttons will not work over insecure connection (http without SSL)

 ## Screenshots

 **Admin page**